0xB10C/c-lightning-plugin-csvexportpays/README.md

-# c-ligthning-plugin-CSVexportpays
+# A c-lightning plugin to export your payments as csv

-This plugin exports all payments you've made with your c-lighting node to a CSV file.
+This plugin exports all payments you've made with your c-lightning node to a CSV file.

 Start `lightningd` with the plugin specified as: `lightningd --plugin=path/to/csvexportpays.py`